 Mill City completes insurance settlement funding

 MINNEAPOLIS, Jan.
-14, 2021 /PRNewswire/ -- Mill City Ventures III, Ltd. ("Mill City") (OTCQB: MCVT) announced today its participation in a purchase of two settled insurance claims.
-Mill City's portion of participation was $1.05M.
+19, 2021 /PRNewswire/ -- Mill City Ventures III, Ltd. ("Mill City") (OTCQB: MCVT) announced today its participation in a purchase of a settled insurance claim.
+Mill City's portion of participation was $720,000.

-Specific terms of the loan were not disclosed.
-However, Mill City Chief Executive Officer Douglas M. Polinsky said, "The purchase of this fully adjudicated settlement is another example of our flexibility as a hard money lender and specialty finance company.
-The settlement is well within our risk standards and the return on our investment is far above market for similar type risk investments.
-We are able to receive above market rates due to our quick underwriting and funding process."
+Mill City Chief Executive Officer Douglas M. Polinsky said, "We continue to realize attractive opportunities in the specialty finance sector.
+The partial purchase of this settlement allows Mill City to realize an outsized return on a risk mitigated investment.
+We continue to exercise creativity for the long term benefit of our shareholders."

 Forward-Looking Statements